Mexican filter: History

+A normal picture of Angel of Independence in Mexico City (top), and a sepia picture of the same monument (bottom).

 The use of yellow color filters for Mexico began with the film Traffic in 2000.
 To allow the audience to easily distinguish between the film's three storylines, Traffics director and cinematographer Steven Soderbergh used various optical effects to give all three plots a distinctive visual style.
 The most notable of these was the Mexico storyline, where Soderbergh used tobacco filters to tint the image yellow.
 Soderbergh also reduced the shutter angle to 45 degrees to produce a sharp, strobing effect and exposed the entire film to Ektachrome film to increase the contrast and grain.

 The release of Traffic coincided with technical advancements in film-making and film editing, allowing the easier use of color filters and color grading.
 Traditionally used to convey a sense of heat and aridity, the use of yellow color filters for Mexico eventually became a trope, with many films replicating Soderbergh's style.

 It has been disputed that temperature is a good justification for using the Mexican filter given that hot cities in the United States are rarely depicted with yellow filters.
 In attempting to replicate the style of Traffic, the color grading is often used alongside increased contrast, which obscures the features of those with dark skin.

 The style of color grading has been parodied online through memes, as well as criticized as a degrading stereotype of developing countries.
 Many online have referred to the trope as "shithole color grading".